What is tooth enamel?

 - Severe, painful sensitivity.
 In later stages of enamel erosion, teeth become extremely sensitive to temperatures and sweets.
 You may feel a painful jolt that takes your breath away.

 - Cupping.
-Indentations appear on the surface of the teeth.
+Indentations appear on the surface of the teeth where you bite and chew.

 When enamel erodes, the tooth is more susceptible to cavities or tooth decay.
 When the tooth decay enters the hard enamel, it has entry to the main body of the tooth.